skupperproject/refdog/input/commands/site-update.md

 ## Arguments

-- <h3 id="name">name <span class="argument-info">string, required</span></h3>
+- <h3 id="name">name <span class="argument-info">string</span></h3>

-  A name of your choice for the Skupper site.
-This name is displayed in the console and CLI output.
+  This is optional!
+We use the site associated with the current namespace if the name is not given.

+  The name of the site resource.

 - <h3 id="--enable-link-access">--enable-link-access <span class="argument-info">boolean</span></h3>